wp-plugins/rsvp/readme.txt

 == Changelog ==

+= 0.9.0 =
+* Fixed the options page so it works in MU switched from the old options way with using the newer methods that are only for 2.7+.
+* Added the option of custom messages for each attendee.
+* Small bug-fixed and code refactoring that I noticed while testing.

 = 0.8.0 =
 * Did better variable checking on the sorting functions, as warning could show up depending on the server configuration.
 * Fixed an issue with the checkbox selector in the attendee list not working in Wordpress 2.9.2